jonychoi/Lets-Over-the-Layers-LOL/README.md

-# LOL - Let's Over the Layers
+# Let's Over the Layers - LOL

-"Pseudo Attention" architecture.
+Weight optimizing network of the entire layer using "Pseudo Attention" architecture.